InjectiveLabs/docs/source/includes/_spotrpc.md

 ## StreamOrderbooks

-Stream orderbook updates for an array of spot markets
+Stream orderbook updates for an array of spot markets.

 ### Request Parameters